-The abundance of Macquarie Perch (Macquaria australasica) declined during the three-year period of 2017 to 2019, with steady abundances since then (Figure 6).
-Few adults are recorded each year, with no adults recorded in 2020 and the most in 2022.
-No recruitment was recorded in 2021 (Figure 6).
-Most Macquarie Perch collected in all six years of sampling are predominantly juveniles (Figures 6, 7).
+Most Macquarie Perch (Macquaria australasica) collected in all seven years of sampling were juveniles (Figure 6; 7), with recruitment recorded in all years except 2021.
+A large increase of adult fish was detected in 2023, indicating fish are surviving to maturity.
 From 2013-2018 there was a concerted effort to translocate fish of different sizes and ages from Lake Dartmouth, rather than only stock fingerlings.
 Sixty-two ex-broodstock fish from the Yarra River and Lake Dartmouth were also released in 2016.
-A genetic analysis indicated that the Macquarie Perch caught in 2018 were a mix of fish that were stocked, translocated, and the result of natural breeding in the Ovens River, with recruits detected from both Yarra River and Lake Dartmouth fish.
+Genetic analysis indicated that the Macquarie Perch caught in 2018 were a mix of fish that were stocked, translocated, and the result of natural breeding in the Ovens River, with recruits detected from parents from both the Yarra River and Lake Dartmouth translocated fish2.
 The fish that resulted from natural breeding within the Ovens River had ancestors that were translocated fish from the Yarra River and Lake Dartmouth; there was much greater representation (thereby survival and recruitment) of fish with a mixed ancestry or ancestry from the Yarra River only.
-All Macquarie Perch have been captured upstream of Wangaratta but have extended more than 20km upstream of the stocking sites in the Ovens and lower Buffalo River, as well as in recent years, the King River near Edi.
-The most recent evaluation done on genetic samples since the intensive 2018 assessment indicated 94.1% of fish of the 2020-2022 Ovens/King River sample, were locallyborn, with stocked fish comprising 5.9%.
+In 2023, the first detections of Macquarie Perch (two juveniles and one recruit) from three separate sites were recorded downstream of Wangaratta.
+Previously all Macquarie Perch were captured upstream of Wangaratta.
+This finding, coupled with records of fish extending >20km upstream of the stocked sites in the Ovens and lower Buffalo rivers, as well as in the King River near Edi (more recently), indicates they are spreading throughout the system.
+The most recent genetic evaluation since the intensive 2018 assessment indicated 94.1% of fish of the 2020-2022 Ovens/King River sample, were locally hatched, with stocked fish comprising 5.9%3.
 This supports success of past management actions in establishing a population with natural recruitment continuing.
 Given the species is long-lived and has undergone population crashes shortly after establishment in other areas, continued monitoring is critical to track the success of the establishment of this species in the Ovens system.